|To:||All University of Iowa Faculty and Staff|

 University employees, students and visitors who are not statutory mandatory reporters may and are strongly encouraged to report all forms of child abuse directly to the Department of Human Services as provided under Iowa Code 232.67-70.

-The University is guided by the precepts that in no aspect of its programs shall there be differences in the treatment of persons because of race, creed, color, national origin, age, sex, disability, sexual orientation, gender identity, associational preference or any other classification that deprives the person of consideration as an individual, and that equal opportunity and access to facilities shall be available to all.
-To review the complete policy, please see: http://www.uiowa.edu/~our/opmanual/ii/03.htm.
+The university is guided by the precepts that in no aspect of its programs shall there be differences in the treatment of persons because of race, creed, color, religion, national origin, age, sex, pregnancy, disability, genetic information, status as a U.S. veteran, service in the U.S. military, sexual orientation, gender identity, associational preferences, or any other classification that deprives the person of consideration as an individual, and that equal opportunity and access to facilities shall be available to all.
+To review the complete policy, please see: http://opsmanual.uiowa.edu/community-policies/human-rights.

 Per the university's Accessibility Statement, the following language must be included in all institutional or departmental publications that describe or invite public participation in programs at the university, whether the publication is dispersed via print or electronic means, published on the Internet, or advertised using social media.